Best Wireless Home Security Systems of 2024

 - Video and image history

 That’s a pretty robust monitoring system — a lot more than SimpliSafe offers with its standard plan.
 Is it worth $50 per month?
-That’s for you to decide, but I wouldn’t consider it bare-bones by any means.
+That’s for you to decide, but we wouldn’t consider it bare-bones by any means.

 How Do Wireless Security Systems Work?